CCRGeneticsBranch/Oncogenomics_NF_WF/docs/usage.md

 ### 2. Build Your Own Samplesheet

-If no master sheet is available, create a CSV with these column information:
+Create a CSV with these column information:

 | Column          | Description                                        | Example                                                                 |
 |-----------------|----------------------------------------------------|-------------------------------------------------------------------------|